parklab/HiScanner/README.md

 For more detailed information, check the log files in hiscanner_output/logs/

+## Support
+HiScanner is currently under active development.
+For support or questions, please open an issue on our [GitHub repository](github.com/parklab/hiscanner).

 ## Citation

 If you use HiScanner in your research, please cite:

+@article{zhao2024high,
+    title={High-resolution detection of copy number alterations in single cells with HiScanner}, author={\textbf{Yifan Zhao} and Luquette, Lovelace J and Veit, Alexander D and Wang, Xiaochen and Xi, Ruibin and Viswanadham, Vinayak V and Shao, Diane D and Walsh, Christopher A and Yang, Hong Wei and Johnson, Mark D and Park, Peter J}, journal={Under revision at Nature Communications},
+    year={2024},
+}
 [Citation information to be added]